amaranth-lang/amaranth/docs/guide.rst

 I/O buffer instances
 ====================

-An *I/O buffer instance* is a submodule that allows assigning :ref:`I/O values <lang-iovalues>` to or from regular :ref:`values <lang-values>` without the use of an external, toolchain- and technology-dependent :ref:`instance <lang-instance>`.
+An *I/O buffer instance* is a submodule that allows connecting :ref:`I/O values <lang-iovalues>` and regular :ref:`values <lang-values>` without the use of an external, toolchain- and technology-dependent :ref:`instance <lang-instance>`.
 It can be created in four configurations: input, output, tristatable output, and bidirectional (input/output).

 .. testcode::